avalchanova/WebPunksInterview/resume.md

-This a multi-part web development initiative that showcases your proficiency in various web technologies.
+This project  a multi-part web development initiative that showcases your proficiency in various web technologies.
 This project is designed to demonstrate your skills in building a content management system (CMS) application, creating a backend REST API, and developing a frontend application using React and Next.js.

 Project Components